We are not accepting Worker applications at this time

 How can I support newcomers if I do not know Toronto?

-Most of the workers who come to Romero House are new to Toronto — familiarity with the city and it’s services are not a requirement.
+Most of the Workers who come to Romero House are new to Toronto — familiarity with the city and its services are not a requirement.
+Having lived experience as a person new to a city can be helpful in welcoming others.
 It is fun to discover Toronto together with the Romero House families.
-Workers receive plenty of training and resources to help them get to know the city.
+Workers receive training and resources to help them get to know the city.